-Minimize the adverse impact of aggregate resource extraction on existing residents, adjacent land uses, and the environment.
+- Minimize the adverse impact of aggregate resource extraction on existing residents, adjacent land uses, and the environment. - Encourage collaboration between the County, the aggregate extraction industry, and impacted residents and landowners to develop mutually agreeable solutions that mitigate impacts of extraction activities. - Discourage residential development that may be impacted by future aggregate extraction and related industrial uses. - Direct all aggregate related traffic to identified major haul routes that are monitored and appropriately maintained.

-- Encourage collaboration between the County, the aggregate extraction industry, and impacted residents and landowners to develop mutually agreeable solutions that mitigate impacts of extraction activities. - Discourage residential development that may be impacted by future aggregate extraction and related industrial uses. - Direct all aggregate related traffic to identified major haul routes that are monitored and appropriately maintained. - Where aggregate activities are located in proximity to an adjacent municipality, the County should co-operate with that jurisdiction to ensure co-ordination of major haul routes and mitigation of impacts on adjacent land uses. - Applications for aggregate extraction shall prepare a master site development plan. - Consider co-locating other complimentary industrial uses adjacent to aggregate extraction sites. - Consider successional transitions of aggregate extraction sites to other industrial and complementary uses (e.g. waste transfer or processing facilities).
+- Where aggregate activities are located in proximity to an adjacent municipality, the County should co-operate with that jurisdiction to ensure co-ordination of major haul routes and mitigation of impacts on adjacent land uses. - Applications for aggregate extraction shall prepare a master site development plan. - Consider co-locating other compleimentary industrial land uses adjacent to aggregate extraction sites. - Support the reclamation of aggregate extraction sites back to their prior natural or agricultural state, but Consider successional transitions of aggregate extraction sites to other industrial and complementary uses (e.g. waste transfer or processing facilities). - Discourage aggregate extraction adjacent to lands which are designated for residential uses within Primary Residential or Hamlet Development Areas. - Collaborate with Alberta Environment and Parks with the intent of establishing appropriate mechanisms to minimize potential impacts of aggregate extraction development on provincial parks, particularly with respect to surface and ground water effects.